-Jim serves as the Head Coach for France Lacrosse.
+Jim serves as the Head Coach for the French National Team, joining them in 2009 .
 He has been instrumental in establishing and growing lacrosse in the Reno-Lake Tahoe region.
-He is the President of the Tahoe-Truckee Lacrosse Association and the founder and, for seven years, was head coach of the High Sierra Huskies Lacrosse Club in Reno, Nevada..
+He is the President of the High Sierra Lacrosse Foundation.
+He founded and, for seven years, was head coach of the High Sierra Huskies Lacrosse Club in Reno, Nevada.
+Currently, he officiates in the High Sierra region.
 Jim developed his lifelong passion for the game playing at Johns Hopkins University.
 He works as a business consultant, focusing on leadership development, organizational culture and communications.

 Kevin Kelley is originally from the Boston area and played high school lacrosse for the Needham Rockets.
 Kevin graduated from Providence College (2000), where he played goalie.
 After graduating, Kevin spent one year coaching at St. Andrew’s Episcopal in Potomac, Maryland and then in 2001 he moved to the Bay Area.
 From 2002-2003, Kevin was the assistant coach at Piedmont High School and then from 2004-2009 he was the head coach at Piedmont High.
 As head coach, Kevin led Piedmont to three consecutive NCS appearances, DVAL league title in 2006, and a NCS semi-final appearance in 2007.
 Currently, Kevin is the goalie coach at UC-Berkeley, and the Program Development Director of the Oakland Lacrosse Club.
 In addition to coaching Kevin has worked as a teacher and an administrator at various non-profits.